ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-1.md

 ## Memory Tagging For a Dynamic Memory Allocator

-The source code shown in this path is based on the allocator from the "Write a Dynamic Memory Allocator" learning path.
+The source code shown in this path is based on the allocator from the [Write a Dynamic Memory Allocator](/learning-paths/cross-platform/dynamic-memory-allocator/) learning path.
 Modifications have been made to support MTE and you will not need any source code from that previous learning path to build the memory tagged allocator.